-23. FINANCIAL INSTRUMENTS
+22. FINANCIAL INSTRUMENTS

 Exposure to credit, liquidity, interest rate and currency risks arises in the normal course of the Group's business.
-These risk are limited by the Group's financial management policies and practices described below.
+These risks are limited by the Group's financial management policies and practices described below.

 (a) Credit risk